How to look for records of... Railways

 - records of the British Transport Commission and Central Youth Employment Executive

-Contact Thomas Cook Company Archives for records of timetables, guidebooks and holiday brochures, photographs and staff magazines.
+Contact the Record Office for Leicestershire, Leicester and Rutland for records of timetables, guidebooks and holiday brochures, photographs and staff magazines held as part of the Thomas Cook Company Archives.

 Contact The National Railway Museum for surviving technical records on: